andgineer/e2e-tests/README.md

 Launch Allure Server and Selenium Grid:

-    docker-compose up -d
+    docker compose up -d

 The Allure reports will be available at `http://localhost:8800`, and the Selenium Grid console at `http://localhost:4444/ui/`.

-The Selenium Grid is started automatically by the tests (see `setup_selenium_grid()` in `conftest.py`), but manually launching it in the background with docker-compose makes tests faster since they don't need to start and stop the Grid for each test run.
+The Selenium Grid is started automatically by the tests (see `setup_selenium_grid()` in `conftest.py`), but manually launching it in the background with `docker compose` makes tests faster since they don't need to start and stop the Grid for each test run.

 ### Multiple Project Setup